6.2 Consultation within government

 National Competition Policy

-Treasury Department is responsible for the coordination of National Competition Policy implementation across departments.
-In the first instance, agencies should consult with the relevant business groups within Treasury Department on all proposals that have competition implications including the following:
+QT is responsible for the coordination of National Competition Policy implementation across departments.
+In the first instance, agencies should consult with the relevant business groups within QT on all proposals that have competition implications including the following:

-- proposed new or amending legislation (or reviews of legislation) which could contain restrictions on competition.
-Legislation that restricts competition should be assessed under The Queensland Government Guide to Better Regulation.
-The Guide incorporates assessment requirements that were previously required under the Queensland Government's Public Benefit Test process;
+• proposed new or amending legislation (or reviews of legislation) which could contain restrictions on competition.
+Legislation that restrictions competition should be assessed under The Queensland Government Better Regulation Policy (see 8.2.3 The Queensland Government Better Regulation Policy).
+The Policy incorporates assessment requirements that were previously required under the Queensland Government’s Public Benefit Test process

-- consideration of restructuring options for government business activities; and
+• consideration of restructuring options for government business activities

 Department of Justice and Attorney-General

-The Department must be consulted where proposals raise the creation of new offences, increased powers to police or other State officials, affect court, tribunal or State Penalties Enforcement Registry processes or resources, or directly or indirectly require the provision of extensive legal representative services, eg. by Legal Aid Queensland, or the provision of legal advice, in particular by the Crown Solicitor.
+The Department of Justice and Attorney-General (DJAG) must be consulted where proposals raise the creation of new offences, increased powers to police or other State officials, affect court or tribunal processes, or relates to a proposal for offences to be subject to infringement notices, or directly or indirectly require the provision of extensive legal representative services, for example by Legal Aid Queensland, or the provision of legal advice, in particular by the Crown Solicitor.

 Where the advice of the Crown Solicitor has been sought in relation to a Cabinet proposal:

-- the legal advice must be referenced in the body of the submission when prepared, and a copy of the advice attached; and
+• the legal advice must be referenced in the body of the submission when prepared, and a copy of the advice attached

 Human Rights Impact